Extended events in Azure SQL Database

 Azure SQL Database has dynamic management views (DMVs) that support extended events.
 DMVs tell you about active event sessions.

 |sys.dm_xe_database_session_object_columns||Shows the configuration values for objects that are bound to a session.|

 |sys.dm_xe_database_sessions||Returns a row for each event session that is scoped to the current database.|

 In Microsoft SQL Server, similar catalog views are named without the _database portion of the name, such as:

 For extended events there are additional DMVs that are common to Azure SQL Database, Azure SQL Managed Instance, and Microsoft SQL Server:

 Find the available extended events, actions, and targets

-You can run a simple SQL SELECT to obtain a list of the available events, actions, and target.
+To obtain a list of the available events, actions, and target, use the sample query:

 SELECT o.object_type, p.name AS [package_name], o.name AS [db_object_name], o.description AS [db_obj_description] FROM sys.dm_xe_objects AS o INNER JOIN sys.dm_xe_packages AS p ON p.guid = o.package_guid WHERE o.object_type in ( 'action', 'event', 'target' ) ORDER BY o.object_type, p.name, o.name;